enkidevs/curriculum/zapier/introduction/zapier-task-history/zapier-filtering-task-history.md

 - the date specifier
     - choose a date as a constraint

-Lastly, you've got the refresh button (meant to refresh the actions seen in the task history), and the `'Clear Filters'` button.
+Lastly, you've got the refresh button (meant to help with seeing the most recent runs in task history), and the `'Clear Filters'` button.

-Using these together you will be able to debug any zaps.
+These features should provide you with a straightforward debugging experience.

 ---
 ## Practice